Pony-Bit/Pony-Bit/README.md

 ### Hi there ![visitors](https://visitor-badge.laobi.icu/badge?page_id=pony13500815917)

+Hi, I'm Pony, a passionate self-taught Software developer.

+- 🔭 Currently I work for a digital currency exchange
-- 🔭 I’m currently working on ...
+- 🌱 I’m currently learning Algorithm design and Blockchain related knowledge
+- 📫 How to reach me: Please send an email to 13500815917@163.com

 **Languages and Tools:**